Unilever Sustainable Living Plan helping to drive growth

-London/ Rotterdam, 22 April 2013 - Unilever’s commitment to put sustainable and equitable growth at the heart of its business model is helping to drive increased sales while reducing costs and risks, according to the second Unilever Sustainable Living Plan Progress Report published today.
+Our commitment to put sustainable and equitable growth at the heart of our business model is helping to drive increased sales while reducing costs and risks, according to the second Unilever Sustainable Living Plan Progress Report.

-Brands that have made sustainability central to their brand proposition or product innovation have accelerated sales during 2012:
+Brands that have made sustainability central to their brand proposition or product innovation have increased sales during 2012.

 Lifebuoy soap, which has increased its handwashing education programmes, has seen double digit growth in each of the last three years;

-Dry shampoos such as TRESemmé and Dove, which result in 90% less greenhouse gas emissions compared to washing hair in heated water, grew by nearly 20% in 2012; and
+Dry shampoos, such as TRESemme and Dove, which result in 90% less greenhouse gas emissions compared to washing hair in heated water, grew by 20% in 2012;

 Calorie-controlled Max and Paddle Pop children’s ice creams grew high double digit in 2012.